Destinedlife/osticket-prereqs/README.md

 http://localhost/osTicket/

-For osTicket Post-install configuration follow this link:
+For of osTicket Post-install configuration follow this link:

 [osTicket - Post-Install Configuration](https://github.com/Destinedlife/post-install-config)

+If you want take a break and save money in your azure account

+disconnect from your VM

+Go back to Azure portal > Viritual maschine then select your VM and click stop.

+When you are ready to continue select start on this page.
 <br />